 - Regulatory Classification

-Lesser celandine is not regulated.
-It is proposed to be regulated by the Minnesota Department of Agriculture in 2023 as Restricted Noxious Weed which would make it illegal to import, sell, or transport.
+Lesser celandine (Ficaria verna) is a Minnesota Department of Agriculture Restricted Noxious Weed meaning it is illegal to import, sell, or transport.

 - Threat to Minnesota

 - Lesser celandine can form dense stands that outcompete native spring species in woodlands and stream edges.
 This can reduce species diversity, wildlife habitat and forage.

 - Lesser celandine contains chemicals that can be toxic to humans and livestock if consumed in large quantities.